stendahls/ga-device-deep/README.md

 - You're initialising the script either before the GA `create` line, or after the `send` line.
 - Your client doesn't pass teh basic "cut-the-mustard" test (basic test for media.matches compatiibility).
 - You're offline and the GA script can't be fetched from Google, so the core GA function is not initialised.

+### READING THE RESULTS IN GA:

+We're still investigating the most effective way of using these extra custom dimensions, but the first way is to use them as secondary dimensions in almost any GA report (eg, audience:mobile:overview, and add "device" as a secondary dimension).

 ### NOTES: